nimikro/cs50-2-substitution/README.md

 plaintext:  hello, world
 ciphertext: jrssb, ybwsp
 ```
 Notice that neither the comma nor the space were substituted by the cipher.
-Only substitute alphabetical characters!
+Only alphabetical characters are substituted.
 Notice, too, that the case of the original message has been preserved.
 Lowercase letters remain lowercase, and uppercase letters remain uppercase.

 Whether the characters in the key itself are uppercase or lowercase doesn’t matter.
 A key of VCHPRZGJNTLSKFBDQWAXEUYMOI is functionally identical to a key of vchprzgjntlskfbdqwaxeuymoi (as is, for that matter, VcHpRzGjNtLsKfBdQwAxEuYmOi).